WormieCorp/.github/CONTRIBUTING.md

 * Once the pull request is in, please do not delete the branch or close the pull request (unless something is wrong with it).
-* One of the WormieCorp team members, or one of the maintainers, will evaluate it within a reasonable time period (which is to say usually within 1-3 weeks).
+* One of the WormieCorp team members, or one of the maintainers, will evaluate it within a reasonable timespan (which is to say usually within 1-3 weeks).
 Some things get evaluated faster or fast tracked.
 We are human and we have active lives outside of open source so don't fret if you haven't seen any activity on your pull request within a month or two.
 	We don't have a Service Level Agreement (SLA) for pull requests.